An Introduction to Modern Computational Physics#

 You must never submit the work of someone else as your own.
 We understand that many of you will find it helpful to work with other students to master Physics 246.
 But when you collaborate with your study group on homework assignments, you must be a full, active participant in developing the solutions that you submit for credit.

 It is cheating to receive answers from another student and then use them as your own.
-It is cheating to submit as your own work solutions that you find by searching on the worldwide web (though see “About using code you find on the web”), or by subscribing to an online service that suborns cheating.
-It is cheating—and a violation of U.S. copyright law—to give (or sell) course material to someone else who intends to redistribute and/or sell it.
+It is cheating to submit as your own work solutions that you find by searching on the worldwide web (though see “About using code you find on the web”) It is cheating—and a violation of U.S. copyright law—to give (or sell) course material to someone else who intends to redistribute and/or sell it.

 Useful Python#